 With the Aurora, we wanted to push the boundaries of hypercar performance.
 To do so, it was clear that bold, imaginative technical solutions would be the only answer.
 And yet, excellence could not be achieved at the expense of emotion – of driver feedback and enduring satisfaction.
 That is why Aurora combines a blue-blooded V12 with additional power from hybridisation, teaming that most noble of engine configurations – the perfect natural balance of twelve cylinders arranged in a vee – with the silent but formidable torque of electrical energy, for the very best of both worlds and an unmatched powertrain combination.

 Mjølner: the internal combustion peak.
 As the kinetic soul of the Aurora, this engine represents a spectacular fusion of power and emotion, seated perfectly within the Tur and Agil.
-Conceived as a clean-sheet design, this custom 6.6-litre, 90-degree V12 utilizes a ‘hot vee’ configuration, positioning four turbochargers within the cylinder heads for unparalleled thermal efficiency and packaging.
-With optional levels of electrical assistance for instantaneous response and variable geometry for relentless urgency, it delivers an extreme 1,250hp and an emotional 9,800 RPM yet thanks to innovative patented dual chamber jet ignition & pre-heated catalysts it retains the necessary environmental compliance.
+Conceived as a clean-sheet design, this custom 6.6-litre, 90-degree V12 utilises a ‘hot vee’ configuration, positioning four turbochargers within the cylinder heads for unparalleled thermal efficiency and packaging.
+With optional levels of electrical assistance for instantaneous response and variable geometry for relentless urgency, it delivers an extreme 1,250 bhp and an emotional 9,800 rpm yet thanks to innovative patented dual chamber jet ignition & pre-heated catalysts it retains the necessary environmental compliance.

 To achieve Aurora’s stratospheric performance, Zenvo utilises the power of the electron to amplify both emotive response and ultimate output.
-While the Agil features a hybridised seven-speed gearbox and a 200hp crankshaft e-motor, the Tur enhances this further with two independent front-axle motors, providing four-wheel drive and a total of 1,850hp.
+While the Agil features a hybridised eight-speed gearbox and a 200hp crankshaft e-motor, the Tur enhances this further with two independent front-axle motors, providing all-wheel drive and a total of 1,850hp.

 Chassis